wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 > Hence it is that, whenever the opponents of the new order of things have the opportunity to attack it, they will do it with the zeal of partisans, whilst the others defend it but feebly, so that it is dangerous to rely upon the latter.

+Kurt Lewin uses the word "subversion" not to imply any sinister motive, but to state what happens when change isn’t reinforced. https://confidentchangemanagement.com/book-reviews/dynamic-theory-of-personality-selected-papers-of-kurt-lewin/

 ## Formula